How to Use Math Functions

 WorkSheet workSheet = workBook.WorkSheets.First();

-// Get a range of cells from the worksheet (cells A1 to A8)
+// Get range from worksheet

 var range = workSheet["A1:A8"];